wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 *   5\.
 If necessary, the Pre-Trial Chamber may issue a warrant of arrest to secure the presence of a person who has been released.

-### Article 61 Confirmation of the charges before trial
+### Article 61---Confirmation of the charges before trial

 *   1\.
 Subject to the provisions of paragraph 2, within a reasonable time after the person's surrender or voluntary appearance before the Court, the Pre-Trial Chamber shall hold a hearing to confirm the charges on which the Prosecutor intends to seek trial.
 The hearing shall be held in the presence of the Prosecutor and the person charged, as well as his or her counsel.